 7. A Brief History of Time by Stephen Hawking – One of the best-known scientists of all time, Hawking, unlike Sagan, was more open with his disbelief.
 His work on black holes and the big bang remove a need for a creator by default.
 Known for being a difficult read, A Brief History of Time also exists in an abridged format: A Briefer History of Time.

 8. Brief Answers to the Big Questions by Stephen Hawking – In Hawking’s final book, he tackles ten fascinating questions, on which his perspective is invaluable.
-The fact that this is the only Stephen Hawking book I have read should be a testament to its readability for a wide or non-scientific audience.
+The fact that this is the first Stephen Hawking book I read should be a testament to its readability for a wide or non-scientific audience.